stayallive/wp-sentry/README.md

 It will auto detect authenticated users and add context where possible.
 All context/tags can be adjusted using filters mentioned below.

+## Requirements

+This plugin requires PHP 5.3+ but urges users to use a PHP version that is not end of life (EOL) and no longer supported.
+For an up-to-date list of PHP versions that are still supported see: http://php.net/supported-versions.php.

+Version 2.1.* of this plugin will be the last to support PHP 5.3.

 ## Usage

 1. Install this plugin by cloning or copying this repository to your `wp-contents/plugins` folder